We vigilantly guard the privacy of our respondents.

 Mission Viejo, CA 92691

-In compliance with the US-EU and Swiss-US Privacy Shield Principles, individuals have the right to access their personal data.
+These Principles also specify that individuals have the right to access their personal data.
 Individuals should direct inquiries to the contact above in order to fulfill this request.

-IntelliSurvey, Inc. has further committed to refer unresolved privacy complaints under the EU-US Privacy Shield Principles to the INSIGHTS ASSOCIATION PRIVACY SHIELD PROGRAM, a non-profit alternative dispute resolution provider located in the United States and operated by the Insights Association.
+IntelliSurvey, Inc. has further committed to refer unresolved privacy complaints under the EU-US and Swiss-US Privacy Shield Principles to the INSIGHTS ASSOCIATION PRIVACY SHIELD PROGRAM, a non-profit alternative dispute resolution provider located in the United States and operated by the Insights Association.
 If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit http://www.insightsassociation.org/get-support/privacy-shield-program/privacy-shield-eu-swiss-citizens-file-complaint for more information and to file a complaint.
 Individuals may, under certain limited conditions, invoke binding arbitration before the Privacy Shield Arbitration Panel.
 These dispute resolution services are provided at no cost to you.

 IntelliSurvey has responsibility for the processing of personal information it receives under the Privacy Shield and subsequently transfers to a third party acting as an agent on its behalf.
 IntelliSurvey shall remain liable under the Principles if its agent processes such personal information in a manner inconsistent with the Principles, unless IntelliSurvey proves that it is not responsible for the event giving rise to the damage.